labxscut/ksak/README.md

 ## Introduction

 - Phylogenetic analysis is the cornerstone of evolutionary biology and taxonomy.
 Phylogeny based on molecular sequence similarity has become the de facto standard.
-All subsequences of size k derived from a molecular sequence, are called its k-mers.
-Numerous studies demonstrated that k-mers of molecular sequences, such as genomic DNA, are conserved within closely related organisms, and diverge with speciation (Huan et al., 2015, Yu et al., 2019).
+All subsequences of size k derived from a molecular sequence are called its k-mers.
+Numerous studies demonstrated that k-mers of molecular sequences, such as genomic DNA and proteins are conserved within closely related organisms, and diverge with speciation (Huan et al., 2015, Yu et al., 2019).
 Thus k-mer statistics are efficient and effective phylogenetic distance measures (Bussi et al., 2021).

-- We developed Ksak - a tool efficiently computes seven widely accepted k-mer statistics: Chebyshev (Ch), Manhattan (Ma), Euclidian (Eu), Hao (Qi et al., 2004), d2, d2S and d2star (Song et al., 2013); and performs alignment-free phylogenetic analysis.
-Using a golden standard 16S rRNA dataset, we extensively benchmarked the accuracy and efficiency of Ksak, comparing to Muscle (Edgar et al., 2004), ClustalW2 (Panchal et al., 2012) , Mafft (Katoh et al., 2014) and Cafe(Sun et al., 2017) - popular multiple sequence aligners.
+- We developed Ksak - a tool that not only efficiently computes seven widely accepted k-mer statistics: Chebyshev (Ch), Manhattan (Ma), Euclidian (Eu), Hao (Qi et al., 2004), d2, d2S and d2star (Song et al., 2013), but also performs alignment-free phylogenetic analysis.
+By applying of the golden standard 16S rRNA dataset, we extensively benchmarked the accuracy and efficiency of Ksak by comparing to Muscle (Edgar et al., 2004), ClustalW2 (Panchal et al., 2012), Mafft (Katoh et al., 2014) and Cafe(Sun et al., 2017) - popular multiple sequence aligners.
 We made the software of Ksak open source.
-Ksak runs on MS Windows and Linux operating systems with a graphical user interface for Windows.
+Ksak runs on MS Windows operating systems with a graphical user interface for Windows.

 ![image](images/0.png)